pr0mming/PokemonStore.Backend.App/README.md

 ## Technologies :scroll:

-1. NET 6, for build the Open Web API
+1. NET 6, to develop the Open Web API
-2. Entity Framework InMemory, for simulate a Database in your machine
+2. Entity Framework InMemory, to simulate a Database in your machine
-3. MeadiatR, for manage the CQRS Pattern
+3. MeadiatR, to manage the CQRS Pattern
-4. FluentValidation, for validate the Command & Queries Inputs
+4. FluentValidation, to validate the Command & Queries Inputs
 5. xUnit and Moq, for Unit Testing

 ## References :mega: